Michael0x2a/curated-programming-resources/resources.md

 ### Links to other big lists

-You can find a huge and utterly massive compendium of [list of free programming books and resources on github](https://github.com/vhf/free-programming-books/blob/master/free-programming-books.md).
+You can find a large list of [list of free programming books and resources on github](https://github.com/vhf/free-programming-books/blob/master/free-programming-books.md).
 (It used to be hosted on StackOverflow, but was moved over to Github on October 2013).

-You can also find a meta "list of programming resources" aggregator here: http://resrc.io/

 ### Online courses

 Online courses are an increasingly popular way for universities and professionals to teach programming and computer science in a structured format.
 As a result, new online courses will pop up all the time, so it's worth checking these resources periodically to see what's new.

 - [Codecademy](http://www.codecademy.com/) - offers free online courses in several different languages.
-However, Codecademy does have a tendency to teach only basic syntax, so you may need work through more tutorials after finishing Codecademy.
+However, Codecademy does have a tendency to teach only basic syntax, so you must work through more tutorials after finishing Codecademy.
 Focuses mainly on web development, Ruby, and Python.
 - [Coursera](https://www.coursera.org/) - offers free online courses in many different fields from several different well-known universities.
 New courses are added every quarter, and content from old courses is typically archived.
 Because many courses appear to be new/may be a one-time thing, this page will not link to courses on Coursera unless it appears to be stable.
 - [Udacity](http://www.udacity.com/) - offers free computer science courses taught by industry experts.
 Udacity offers two kinds of courses -- regular courses and nanodegrees.
 Regular courses are free.
 Regular courses with one-on-one tutoring/code review requires a monthly fee.
 Nanodegrees are typically for people with some prior coding experience, and cost more money.
 - [edX](https://www.edx.org/) - a joint effort between MIT, Harvard, and Berkeley to provide free online versions of some of their courses.